MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/associate-azure-ad-with-partner-center.md

-﻿---
+---
-Description: In order to add and manage account users, you must first associate your Partner Center account with your organization's Azure Active Directory.
+description: In order to add and manage account users, you must first associate your Partner Center account with your organization's Azure Active Directory.
 title: Associate Azure Active Directory with your Partner Center account ms.date: 10/31/2018 ms.topic: article